• plumbing heating and air alliance member

 I tell them a quick way is to focus on a niche specialization.

-In the HVAC industry, specialization can be as broad as commercial HVAC or as granular as air duct cleaning.
+In the HVAC industry, specialization can range from broad areas like commercial HVAC to more granular services such as air duct cleaning.

-I’ve worked with companies who have niched down and garnered quick success in their marketplace.
+I’ve worked with companies that have niched down and garnered quick success in their marketplace.

 This strategy works because consumers with a specific need are more likely to engage with a company that precisely meets that need.